heiko-hotz/ai-podcast-generator/README.md

-# Fabulae
+# AI Podcast Generator

 ## Overview

-Fabulae unleashes the knowledge trapped in your PDFs!
-Harnessing the power of Gemini and text-to-speech from Google Cloud, Fabulae transforms static documents into captivating audio experiences.
+AI Podcast Generator (AIPG) unleashes the knowledge trapped in your PDFs!
+Harnessing the power of Gemini and text-to-speech from Google Cloud, AIPG transforms static documents into captivating audio experiences.
 Imagine your research papers, reports, or even ebooks springing to life as dynamic podcasts, complete with natural-sounding dialogue and engaging narration.
 No more eye strain, just pure auditory bliss!
-Fabulae even provides a full transcript, so you can follow along or dive deeper into the content.
+AIPG even provides a full transcript, so you can follow along or dive deeper into the content.

 ## 🌟 Key Features